 When the clock indicated that it was fully dark above the waves, Percy had them drive the Prospect up to the surface.
 Hemi and Shakes got the Gnat disconnected and surfaced.
 Soon both boats were running parallel to each other across a black sea of modest swells.
 The sky was loaded with heavy clouds which brought with them a steady breeze that drove the waves against the boats.
 The clouds made the night dark.
 So much so that while it was easy to hear the Gnat’s diesel engine from the bridge of the Prospect, it could not be seen out there in the blackness, except for the occasional spark of fire that escaped from its exhaust pipe.

 They kept a steady eastern course, moving deep into the central ocean.
-With both boats running their diesel engines they could sustain high speeds.
-Maintaining a steady 15 knot average, they covered the vast distances of the open ocean relatively quickly.
+With both boats running their diesel engines ,they could sustain high speeds.
+Maintaining a steady fifteen-knot average, they covered the vast distances of the open ocean relatively quickly.

 Percy rode up on the bridge.
 Given the extreme darkness, she decided to forego putting a lookout in the ring.
-She had never felt like she had all the crew she needed to run the boat effectively, but having lost Owen and Chips, she was feeling more pinched than ever by too-few hands.
+She had never felt like she had all the crew she needed to run the boat effectively, but having lost Owen and Chips, she was feeling more pinched than ever by too few hands.

 With no visibility on deck, and the sonar nearly useless over the volume of sound the diesel engines dumped into the water, the only real vision Percy had was on radar.
-So every 20 minutes she had Cassandra turn on the radar for a few sweeps to make sure the ocean remained clear in front of them—and that nobody was tailing behind.
+Every twenty minutes, she had Cassandra turn on the radar for a few sweeps to make sure the ocean remained clear in front of them—and that nobody was tailing behind.

-For the first few hours of the night they settled into the monotonous drudgery of cruising.
+For the first few hours of the night, they settled into the monotonous drudgery of cruising.
 Gregory was in his rack, Cassandra listened to heavy noise in the sonar headset, Percy stared into the darkness from the bridge, and Hemi and Bastian stared at the wall of unmoving dials in the control room.

-Toward midnight, Hemi climbed tiredly down to the sonar station, and tapped Cassandra on the shoulder.
-She did not even look up, having been expecting Hemi’s signal that it was time again to do a radar check.
+Toward midnight, Hemi climbed tiredly down to the sonar station and tapped Cassandra on the shoulder.
+She did not even look up, having been expecting Hemi’s signal that it was time to do another radar check.
 She leaned over and flipped the switch.
-The green light of the radar flashed across the scope, then swept slowly around showing nothing behind or to the sides, except for the lone blip of the Gnat to starboard.
+The green light of the radar flashed across the scope, then swept slowly around, showing nothing behind or to the sides, except for the lone blip of the Gnat to starboard.

 But as the radar passed to the front of the Prospect it laid down a sprinkling of green glowing dots, like fireflies above an evening field, that slowly faded away until the sweep came around a second time and lit them all up again.
 A few of the dots were only a mile or two ahead of the Prospect.
 Further away they increased in density to a number that could not be quickly counted.